CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

   1. Add a count for the likes on each review next to the review's "like" link.
   2. A user should not be able to like his reviews.
   3. A user should only be able to like reviews if they're logged in.

+### [Lab] Amazon: Favourites

+Implement the ability for users to favourite and un-favourite products on the Amazon application.
+  1. Only allow logged in users to use this feature.

+Stretch
+  1. Use different icons for the un-favourite and favourite link.
+  2. Have a page for logged in users to list all the products they favourited.